Arizona Wildcats: History behind the motto Bear Down

 The battle cry was created by a popular student athlete, John "Button" Salmon, who was the student body president, as well as the starting quarterback for the Wildcat football team and the catcher for the Wildcat baseball team.

 The day before the first game of the 1926 football season, Salmon and three friends were involved in an automobile accident and their vehicle flipped over a ravine.
 Although Salmon's friends were not injured, Salmon incurred a severe spinal cord injury.

 In the aftermath of the accident, football coach Pop McKale visited him in the hospital every day.
 During McKale's last visit, Salmon's last message to his teammates was, "Tell them...tell the team to bear down."
 John Salmon died on October 18, 1926.

 The following year, the University of Arizona student body approved that "Bear Down" would be the new slogan for all Wildcat athletic teams.
 In 1939, the Arizona state legislature issued a decree that "Bear Down" would be the exclusive property of the University of Arizona.

+Arizona Sports Ring of Honor

+A heritage committee, organized by current and former longtime athletics department staff, manages these through reviews and makes recommendations based on all available information, resources, and considerations.